PerceptiLabs/modeling_tool/README.md

 ```

 In case of you are facing some issues with calling the rygg, run `python manage.py migrate` inside `rygg` and run `python manage.py runserver`.

+# How to release

+## A Wheel

+To release 0.12.34 from the master branch do this:
+1. cd into scripts
+2. Run ./release_pip master 0.12.34 origin
+3. Follow the directions it prints about starting the pipeline